Trump’s trial begins, senators vowing ‘impartial justice’

 He opened the chamber decrying Pelosi’s decision to hand out “souvenir pens” on Wednesday after she signed the resolution to transmit the charges to the Senate.

-GOP Sen. James Inhofe was absent, home in Oklahoma for a family medical issue, his office said.
-He plans to take the oath as he returns when the full trial begins next week.
+GOP Sen. James Inhofe was absent, home in Oklahoma for a family medical issue, but plans to take the oath when he returns as the full trial begins next week, his office said.

+The Senate will issue a formal summons to the White House to appear, with the president’s legal team expected to respond by Saturday.
+Opening arguments will begin on Tuesday.

+The president suggested recently that he would be open to a quick vote to simply dismiss the charges, but sufficient Republican support is lacking for that.

-The president’s team expects a trial lasting no more than two weeks, according to senior administration officials.
+Instead, the president’s team expects a trial lasting no more than two weeks, according to senior administration officials.
 That would be far shorter than the trial of President Bill Clinton, in 1999, or the first one, of President Andrew Johnson, in 1868.
 Both were acquitted.

-The president suggested recently that he would be open to a quick vote to simply dismiss the charges, but sufficient Republican support is lacking for that.

 It would take a super-majority of senators, 67 of the 100, to convict the president.
-Republicans control the chamber, 53-47, but it takes just 51 votes during the trial to approve rules or call witnesses.
-It also would take only 51 to dismiss the charges against Trump.
+Republicans control the chamber, 53-47, but it takes just 51 votes during the trial to approve rules, call witnesses or dismiss the charges.

+A group of four Republican senators is working to ensure there will be votes on the possibility of witnesses, though it’s not at all certain a majority will prevail for new testimony.

-Republican Sen. Susan Collins of Maine is leading an effort among some Republicans, including Mitt Romney of Utah, Lisa Murkowski of Alaska and Lamar Alexander of Tennessee, to consider additional witnesses.
-She told reporters she was satisfied the rules will allow votes on that.
+Sens.
+Susan Collins of Maine, Mitt Romney of Utah, Lisa Murkowski of Alaska and Lamar Alexander of Tennessee are among those involved.

+“I tend to believe having additional information would be helpful,” Collins said in a statement.
+“It is likely that I would support a motion to call witnesses.”

 Romney said he wants to hear from John Bolton, the former national security adviser at the White House, who others have said raised alarms about the alternative foreign policy toward Ukraine being run by Giuliani.